IBMAppModernization/app-modernization-cicd-lab-openshift/README.md

 3.5 Once the Pipeline starts, navigate to `Logs` tab and click on **View Log**.
 This will take you into Jenkins console and display the Jenkins log for the pipeline.
 (Note: you may be prompted to use your OpenShift credentials for Jenkins)

 3.6 Verify that the pipeline runs without errors.
-In Jenkins console, you should see the following output when the pipeline execution completes:
+In Jenkins console, you should see the following log entries when the pipeline execution completes:

    ![Pipeline log](images/ss7.png)